ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

+   plHostPlayer = lobby.get_host()
-   isModder = lobby.is_player_modder(lobby.get_host()) -- Checks whether the player is a modder. if isModder then -- If the player is a modder.
+   bIsModder = lobby.is_player_modder(plHostPlayer) -- Checks whether the player is a modder. if bIsModder then -- If the player is a modder.
       system.log_info("The player is a modder.") end